angelayang2018/notesapp/notesapp/README.md

 # NotesApp

 I followed the tutorial by James Grimshaw (https://www.youtube.com/watch?v=ulOKYl5sHGk&ab_channel=JamesGrimshaw) for the basic functions like adding, deleting a note, and the basic css.

 For the color picker, I used React Color (http://casesandberg.github.io/react-color/).

+Installation:
+### `npm install react-color --save`

 ## Features